pramodoutlook/DevOps-Essentials/Lab 1.md

   }
 }
 ```
-Now, create the variables file with all variables to be used in the `DevOpsServers.tf` config file.
+Now, create the variables file with all variables to be used in the `main.tf` config file.
 ```
 vi variables.tf
 ```